Klerksdorp: Newspaper

-The first local newspaper, "The Klerksdorp Pioneer" was published in 1887.
-In November 1888 it was replaced by George Vickers's newspaper "The Representative".
-This in turn was replaced by H.M Guest's "Klerksdorp Mining Record" in August 1899.
-It still exist as the "Klerksdorp Record".
+The first local newspaper, The Klerksdorp Pioneer, was published in 1887.
+In November 1888 it was replaced by George Vickers's newspaper The Representative.
+This in turn was replaced by H.M Guest's Klerksdorp Mining Record in August 1899.
+It still exists as the Klerksdorp Record.

 Economy

 Economic History

 In 1865, twenty-eight years after Klerksdorp had been founded, James Taylor opened the doors of the dofF's first trading store.
 During 1871 he was joined in a partnership by Thomas Smith Leask, a retired elephant-hunter and trader.
-The store, known as "Taylor and Leask", was the only one at Klerksdorp and became the centre of the town's activities and the rendevouz of hunters and traders who brought ivory and skins from the "interior" (Matebeleland and Mashonaland) and refitted for their next expedition.
+The store, known as "Taylor and Leask", was the only one at Klerksdorp and became the centre of the town's activities and the rendezvous of hunters and traders who brought ivory and skins from the "interior" (Matebeleland and Mashonaland) and refitted for their next expedition.
 Both Taylor and Leask were on friendly terms with the majority of the hunters and F .C.
 Selous, a prolific letter-writer, visited the town several times.
 In one of his letters he mentioned that it had cost him £1 600 to outfit at the Klerksdorp store.
 When Taylor died of fever in 1878, Thomas Leask bought out Mrs Taylor and re-established the firm on his own account, as "Thomas Leask and Co.